AhmedFouad15/Simon-CAT-BOT/README.md

 ## How to install

 ### 1. Run this commands in your Terminal:
-- pip install Tweepy
+- 'pip install Tweepy'
-- pip install python-telegram-bot
+- 'pip install python-telegram-bot'

 ### 2. Paste the code in your VM
 - Change the API Key, API Secret, Access Token, Access Token Secret to your own ones which you got from X Developer Account